Saebyuckbaan/demo-mockup/README.md

 - Find GEOJson file and make them local file.
 - Set up and upload to Heroku app
 - Refactor server side code
+- Gave responsiveness on the app
+- minor bug fixed

 Elaine Hu:
 - Found and connected GeoJSON file of SD county to D3